otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/05-testing-and-storybook.md

  * What is happening here?
  *
  * 1. Using the render() function to virtually render the LoginTestExample component in the testing environment
- * 2. Get the input element by its placeholder attribute
+ * 2. Get the input element by data test id attribute
  * 3. Test if the input element exists in the document, i.e., when the LoginTestExample component is rendered */ test("username input should be rendered", () => {